yfujimura/DCV-release/README.md

 # Dehazing Cost Volume for Deep Multi-view Stereo in Scattering Media
-This is the code of the extended version of our ACCV2020 paper "Dehazing Cost Volume for Deep Multi-view Stereo in Scattering Media".
+This is the code of the extended version of our ACCV2020 paper "Dehazing Cost Volume for Deep Multi-view Stereo in Scattering Media."
 If you use this code, please cite:

 ```